 - Ahri in League of Legends has this as her goal in her backstory.
 She was a nine-tailed fox that wanted to be human, so she absorbed the soul of a dying human mage during a battle and gains human form.
 However, she doesn't see this as really being 'human', and wanted to go so far to be human in more than just form.
-As she absorbed more human souls and became more like a human, she also gained a conscious and realized that what she had done was evil
+As she absorbed more human souls and became more like a human, she also gained a conscience and realized that what she had done was evil

 - Teddie in Persona 4.
 He's a cartoon character living in the TV world, but wants to join the rest of the cast in the real world as a human.
 He doesn't go through the typical sudden-onset humanity that is typical of the trope, though, due to his being a manifestation of human emotion.

 - He accomplishes this pretty quickly, getting his own persona just before the halfway point and then managing to manifest a human body.

 - Totally subverted in Phantasy Star IV, where the androids of the party, Wren and Demi, are both hundreds of years old (Wren is actually closer to a thousand years old) and perfectly happy being androids with feelings, having presumably awakened to their emotions some time ago.
 Some fans speculate that Wren actually built Demi as a companion for himself, which is why she's small, cute, and more emotionally developed despite being some six hundred years younger than him.

 - Subverted more directly with Rika, an artificial humanoid; the player can watch her slowly grow up over the course of the game (including a childish phase and a know-it-all adolescent phase, before arriving at maturity).
 At one point, she even describes the difference between being informed of things and encountering them in the real world, but none of the things she counts among them are romantic love, and in fact her first experience with displays of human emotion is mourning the death of Alys.